Lm0079/grevys-zebra-individual-identification/README.md

 ## Acknowledgements
 We appreciate publications by GGR/SMALST, WCS, MegaDetector, AI4Earth, and Andrew/Lagunes.
 Thanks to T Berger-Wolf, C Stewart, and J Parham.
-This work was carried out using the computational facilities of the [Advanced Computing Research Centre, University of Bristol](http://www.bris.ac.uk/acrc/)
+This work was carried out using the computational facilities of the [Advanced Computing Research Centre, University of Bristol](http://www.bris.ac.uk/acrc/).

 ## Next steps
 * Compare MDv5a and MDv5b against MDv4.1 performance and implement changes to be able to alternative versions
-* Change virtual vnvironment to anaconda environment
+* Change virtual environment to anaconda environment